Palo Alto Weekly

 Citizens seek to overturn City Council's approval of housing development on Maybell Avenue

 The signatures are in, and Palo Alto may be heading for a November election.

-To reverse the council's approval, residents opposed to the rezoning organized two referendum votes: one that would specifically overturn the council's approval of the project and another one that would reverse the change to the Comprehensive Plan.
+To reverse the council's approval, residents have been working to qualify two referendums for the November ballot: one that would specifically overturn the council's approval of the project and another one that would reverse the change to the Comprehensive Plan.

 Citizens had to get 2,298 signatures for each petition to qualify it for the ballot.
-The one for the Comprehensive Plan was due Wednesday.
-Petitioners submitted the signatures to the Office of the City Clerk at about 5 p.m., according to Assistant City Clerk Beth Minor.
+The one for the Comprehensive Plan was due Wednesday, and petitioners submitted the signatures to the Office of the City Clerk at about 5 p.m., according to Assistant City Clerk Beth Minor.

-Though the signatures are yet to be verified, the number well exceeds the required amount.
-City Clerk Donna Grider accepted the signatures from the petitioners and returned a receipt showing 3,431 collected signatures.
-Bob Moss, a Barron Park resident who is part of the signature-gathering drive, said the effort has received support from all parts of Palo Alto, with people all over the city getting "concerned about the scale of developments going in and the traffic impacts on city services."
+Though the signatures are yet to be verified by the county registrar, the number well exceeds the required amount.
+City Clerk Donna Grider accepted the sheets of signatures and returned a receipt showing 3,431 signatures had been collected.
+Bob Moss, a Barron Park resident who is part of the campaign, said the effort has received support from all parts of Palo Alto, with people "concerned about the scale of developments going in and the traffic impacts on city services."

 "We were delighted and impressed with how many people are angry about overdevelopment in Palo Alto," Moss said.

-Because the council formally approved the specific development plan on June 28 (after what's known as a "second reading") and residents have 30 days to gather signatures for a referendum, the petition for that decision isn't due until later this month.
+Because the council formally approved the specific Maybell project plan on June 28 (after what's known as a "second reading") and residents have 30 days to gather signatures for a referendum, the petition for that decision isn't due until later this month.